-Advance Care Planning
+Advance Care Planning Planning Ahead

-Planning Ahead
+Every day, people face

+unexpected medical

-very day, people face unexpected medical problems affecting themselves or those close to them.
+problems affecting themselves or those

 Sometimes important decisions about our health care must be made quickly.
 Most of us expect and wish to have control over our own medical care, but we may become so sick that we cannot speak for ourselves.